Creative Commons Licenses for Artists: A Guide for Artists Online

 Community Building

 CC licenses foster a culture of collaboration.
-Hence, when you share your work, others can remix or adapt it, creating a community around your artistic contributions.
+Hence, when you share your work, others can remix or adapt it.
+And this could help create a community around your artistic contributions.

 Control Over Your Work